 Drugs are typically grouped in three to six tiers, and the tier that your medication is in determines your portion of the drug cost.
 Generally, the lower the tier, the lower your cost.

 |Tier 2||Preferred drugs; typically less expensive brand names|

 |Tier 3||Non-preferred brand name drugs|

 |Tier 4||Specialty drugs for chronic and complex illnesses|

-Your plan’s Summary of Benefits will have information on prescription drug costs.
+Your plan’s Summary of Benefits will have information on your carrier's specific prescription drug tiers.
 It will break down your copay/coinsurance for each drug tier.

 A medication may be placed in a higher tier if it is new and not yet proven to be safe or effective; or, there is a similar drug on a lower tier that may provide you with the same benefit at a lower cost.

 Heads up: if you're on a High-Deductible Health Plan (HDHP), it's important to know that you pay all costs out-of-pocket until you meet your plan's deductible.
 This also includes the cost of prescriptions.

 Why didn’t my prior authorization go through?

 There are several reasons an authorization may not go through: